 - Do not bring babies and toddlers to a performance.

 - Do not let children wander around during a performance; they need to be on a parent’s lap or sitting in a seat.

-- Students (and all children present for a recital) should not be running around, shouting, touching/playing instruments, etc., even at the conclusion of the performance.
-Please discuss these expectations with the student and others attending these performances.
+- Students (and all children present for a recital) should not be running around, shouting, touching instruments, etc. This is also the expected behavior for the conclusion of a concert or recital.
+Please discuss these expectations with students and others attending these performances.

 - Those attending performances as audience members should dress up.